Brake Pad and Rotor Replacement - Front FWD

 Installing New Anti-Rattle Clips Step 16 - Now, the new brake pads are ready for installation, be sure to install the pad with the sensor on the inboard side.

 Installing Front Brake Pads Step 17 - Before installing the brake caliper check the caliper slides by moving them in and out of the caliper mounting bracket.
 They should move smoothly, if not disassemble by pulling slides out to clean and lubricate.

 Inspecting Caliper Slides Step 18 - Once the brake pads have been installed, the brake caliper can be put back into place.
 (Note: clean and lube brake caliper slides if needed.)

-Installing Brake Caliper Step 19 - Tighten caliper bolts and double check caliper mounting bracket bolts.
+Installing Brake Caliper Step 19 - Tighten caliper bolts and double check caliper mounting bracket bolts with a torque wrench.

 Tightening Caliper Bolts Step 20 - Re-install tire